MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 5. In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

-6. If a **Welcome to your new Office, Holly** window appears, there's no option to close it.
+6. If a **Welcome to Microsoft 365** window appears, there's no option to close it.
 Instead, to the right of the window, select the right arrow icon (**>**) two times to advance through the slides in this messaging window, and then select the check mark icon on the final slide.

 7. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-8. On the **Microsoft Office Home** page, in the column of application icons that appears on the far left-side of the screen, select **Admin**.
+8. On the **Microsoft 365 Home** page, in the column of application icons that appears on the far left-side of the screen, select **Admin**.
 This opens the Microsoft 365 admin center in a new browser tab.

 9. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users**, and then under it, select **Active users**.

 10. In the **Active Users** window, when you hover your mouse over a user's **Display name**, a **key icon** appears to the right of the user's name.
 By selecting the key icon, you can reset a user's password.
-You need to reset Alex, Joni, Lynne, and Patti's passwords to **User.pw1**.<br/>
+You need to reset the passwords for Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez to **User.pw1**.<br/>

     Hover your mouse over **Alex Wilber** and select the key icon that appears.